Dublin1231/PDF_MCP_Flow/README_EN.md

     *   Extracts all images within pages.
     *   **Auto-save & Reference**: Defaults to saving images locally to `extracted_images/` and referencing them in Markdown paths, avoiding context overflow with large Base64 data.
     *   **Base64 Preview**: Optionally returns Base64 encoding for direct preview in MCP clients (suitable for small images).
+*   **📂 Batch Processing**: Supports batch extraction of PDF files in a specified directory, automatically generates Markdown and images, and maintains a clean directory structure.
 *   **🔄 Format Conversion**:
     *   **Markdown to Word**: Converts generated Markdown reports into perfectly formatted Word (.docx) documents with one click.
     *   **Word to PDF**: Supports converting Word documents to PDF files.